Question from Keenan: I got a really nasty message from a someone I was friends with on Facebook.

 This message was so bad that I instantly blocked him because I don’t even really know him.

-My question is since I blocked him on my laptop do I need to block him on my phone too?
+My question is since I blocked him on my laptop do I need to block him on my phone and iPad too?

 I tried to but I couldn’t find his profile when I searched for his name.